 Dr. Kao-Ping Chua, MD, PhD, is a primary care pediatrician and health policy researcher in the Department of Pediatrics and the Susan B. Meister Child Health Evaluation and Research Center at the University of Michigan Medical School.
 After completing his pediatrics residency at Boston Children's Hospital and Boston Medical Center, he obtained a Ph.D. in health policy from Harvard University with a concentration in evaluative sciences and statistics.
 He joined the faculty of the University of Chicago in 2015 and moved to the University of Michigan in 2017.
 Dr. Chua's research focuses on opioid prescribing, out-of-pocket spending, low-value care, and prescription drug policy, particularly as these topics relate to children and their families.
 He is the recipient of the 2017 Academic Pediatric Association Young Investigator Award.
 His studies have been published in high-impact journals such as JAMA, BMJ, JAMA Internal Medicine, and Pediatrics, and have been covered by national media outlets such as CNN, NPR, and Forbes.

-- BS in Neuroscience, summa cum laude, Vanderbilt University, Nashville, TN
+- BS, Neuroscience, Summa Cum Laude, Vanderbilt University, Nashville, TN

 - MD, Washington University School of Medicine, St. Louis, MO

-- PhD in Health Policy (Evaluative Sciences and Statistics concentration), Harvard University, Cambridge, MA
+- PhD, Health Policy (Evaluative Sciences and Statistics concentration), Harvard University, Cambridge, MA